sk2060sk2060/readme-generator/README.md

 Based on the answers to the above questions, a README.md file will be generated.

-**Location of generated README.md file:**
-`/Develop/generated-readme/README.md`

-**Note:** In `Develop/images` folder there is a screenshot `usage-image.png` of my answers/response to all the above questions, based on which the README.md file in `/Develop/generated-readme` folder was generated

 ## User Story
 ```
 AS A developer